 This low carb pancakes recipe makes a pretty decent sized batch.
 I ended up with 22 pancakes, each about 3 inches in diameter.
 The amount is perfect for having extras on hand throughout the week, feeding an entire family, or even freezing.

 I threw a few of these gluten-free pancakes into the freezer as soon as they cooled down.
 Later, I was so happy to discover that this worked out beautifully!
-They froze just as well as traditional pancakes, and made a perfect quick breakfast (or snack, or even lunch) to bring to work.
+They froze just as well as traditional pancakes, and made a perfect easy keto breakfast (or snack, or even lunch) to bring to work.
 So, if you like to meal plan or just have freezer meals ready to go, you’ll want to make an extra batch or two to have on hand.

 Now, you have an important decision left to make – what to top your keto pancakes with?
 Butter, nuts, berries, whipped cream?
 Which ones are your favorites?
 It goes without saying you’ll want some sugar-free maple syrup, too (get the recipe here).